Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Post-Integrated inference

 \Cref{asm:causal}\hyperlink{asm:consistency}{(i)} requires that no interference among the subjects, meaning that a subject's outcome is affected by its treatment but not by how others are treated. \Cref{asm:causal}\hyperlink{asm:positivity}{(ii)} suggests that $X=x$ can be observed at any confounding levels of $U$ with a positive probability. \Cref{asm:causal}\hyperlink{asm:nuc}{(iii)} ensures that the treatment assignment is fully determined by the confounder $U$.
 These assumptions are required to estimate the counterfactual distribution of $Y(x)$ with observed variables $(X,U,Y)$ by the g-formula $ f_{Y(x)}(y) = \int f(y \mid u,x) f(u) \rd u$.
 In our problem, because $U$ is not observed, all information contained in the observed data is captured by $f(y, x)$, and one has to solve for $f(y, x, u)$ or, equivalently $f(u \mid y, x)$ from the integral equation:

 In general, the joint distribution $f(y, x, u)$ cannot be uniquely determined.
-With an auxiliary variable $Z$, the approach by \citet[Theorem 1]{miao2023identifying} identifies the treatment effect from any admissible\footnote{A joint distribution $\tf (y, x, u)$ is admissible if it conforms to the observed data distribution $f (y, x)$, that is, $f (y, x) = \int\tf (y, x, u)\rd u$.} distribution under exclusion restriction, equivalence, and completeness assumptions.
+With an auxiliary variable $Z$, the approach by \citet[Theorem 1]{miao2023identifying} identifies the treatment effect from any admissible distribution under exclusion restriction, equivalence, and completeness assumptions.
+Here, a joint distribution $\tf (y, x, u)$ is \emph{admissible} if it conforms to the observed data distribution $f (y, x)$, that is, $f (y, x) = \int\tf (y, x, u)\rd u$.
 In particular, we leverage negative control outcomes, which can be viewed as a non-differentiable proxy for the unmeasured confounder $U$.
 Formally, let $\cC\subset \{1,\ldots,p\}$ be the index set of known negative control outcomes and let $\cC^c = \{1,\ldots,p\} \setminus \cC$ be its complement.
 This partitions the full outcome vector into the negative controls $Y_{\cC} = (Y_j)_{j\in\cC}$ and the primary outcomes $Y_{\cC^c} = (Y_j)_{j\in\cC^c}$.
 The key property of these controls is their conditional independence from the treatment and primary outcomes, given the confounder: $(Y_{\cC^c},X) \indep Y_{\cC}\mid U$.

 With this structure, the approach by \citet{miao2023identifying} applies directly to our problem by setting their auxiliary variable $Z=Y_{\cC}$.
 However, by specializing to this negative control setting, we can extend their results to identify the counterfactual distributions under weaker assumptions, which we detail next.
 To present our first result on identification with negative control outcomes, we let $f (y, x, u ; \alpha)$ denote a model for joint distribution indexed by a possibly infinite-dimensional parameter $\alpha$, and conditional and marginal distributions are defined analogously.
 We require \Cref{asm:neg-outcomes}. \begin{assumption} The following hold for a set of control outcomes $\cC\subset\{1,\ldots,p\}$ and for any $\alpha$: \hypertarget{asm:indep}{(i)} (Negative control outcomes) $(Y_{\cC^c},X)\indep Y_{\cC}\mid U$. \hypertarget{asm:equiv}{(ii)} (Equivalence) Any $\tf(y_{\cC}, u )$ that solves $f(y_{\cC};\alpha)=\int \tf(y_{\cC}, u ; \alpha) \rd u$ can be written as $\tf(y_{\cC}, u ) = f (y_{\cC}, v^{-1}(u); \alpha )$ for some invertible but not necessarily known function $v$. \hypertarget{asm:comp}{(iii)} (Completeness) For all $u\in\cU$, $f(u)>0$; for any square-integrable function $g$, $\EE [ g(U) \mid Y_{\cC},X=x; \alpha] = 0$ almost surely if and only if $g(U) = 0$ almost surely. \end{assumption}